 In this section, you’ll find the best options for printable budget templates.

-I have created a simple budget template and spreadsheet that can be downloaded for free (enter your email address below to get it).
-The download file includes a PDF template that can be printed on one sheet of paper (image above), as well as spreadsheet templates for both Excel and OpenOffice.
+I have created a simple budget template that can be downloaded for free (enter your email address below to get it).
+The download file includes a PDF template that can be printed on one sheet of paper.

 If you prefer to keep track of your budget with pen and paper, simply print the PDF and fill in the details.
-If you prefer a spreadsheet, you can choose which software you’d like to use.
-With the spreadsheet, you can also change the names of categories and subcategories to suit your needs.
+If you prefer a digital copy, you can fill in the form fields on a computer.

 This budget binder from Blooming Homestead is a really amazing free resource!
 The binder includes a few different printables including a weekly ledger, a monthly ledger, a savings ledger, as well as a month at a glance sheet.